sts10/tidy/readme.markdown

         --maxium-word-length <maximum-length>                    Set maximum word length
     -x, --shared-prefix-length <maximum-shared-prefix-length>
-            Set a maximum shared prefix length, which can aid auto-complete functionality
+            Set number of leading characters to get to a unique prefix, which can aid auto-complete functionality.
+            Setting this value to say, 4, means that knowing the first 4 characters of any word on the generated list is enough to know which word it is
     -d, --minimum-edit-distance <minimum-edit-distance>
             Set minimum edit distance between words, which can reduce the cost of typos when entering words